 A 95-100 A- 93-94 B+ 91-92 B 86-90 B- 84-85 C+ 82-83 C 75-81 C- 73-74 D+ 71-72 D 66-70 D- 64-65 F 0-63

-If a student stops attending class and does not complete the appropriate withdrawal papers or procedures with the registrar, that student will be assigned an F. If this is the only class a student is taking then the student must call the USM graduate school to properly withdraw.
+Students may request a withdrawal (W) from the course.
+If this is the only class a student is taking then the student must call the USM graduate school to properly withdraw.